 Sacramento Judge Leads High School Summer Academy

-The College of Continuing Education recruited Judge Earl for its 4th annual Summer Academies for High School Students.
-She led the Civic Duty Academy from June 22 – 26, an interactive workshop that will show teens how the American government and judicial system affect their lives every day.
+The College of Continuing Education recruited Judge Earl for its 2015 Summer Academies for High School Students.
+She will lead the Civic Duty Academy, an interactive workshop that will show teens how the American government and judicial system affect their lives every day.

 The judge promises hands-on learning in a fun and supportive environment — whether it’s learning to present a closing argument or debating the merits of a legislative bill.